 He has shown his work extensively across Australia at galleries and museums including Art Gallery of South Australia, UNSW Galleries, Australian Centre of Photography, Artspace Sydney, Perth Institute of Contemporary Art, and Alaska Projects.
 His work is collected by both public and private collections including: Art Gallery of South Australia; National Gallery of Victoria (Australia); and The Queensland University of Technology Art Museum (Australia).

-Cross was awarded the School of Art and Design Drawing Prize, Australian National University (2017); the M16 Artspace Drawing Prize (2016); and Highly Commended,Macquarie Emerging Arts Prize (2015).
+He was also awarded the School of Art and Design Drawing Prize, Australian National University (2017); the M16 Artspace Drawing Prize (2016); and Highly Commended,Macquarie Emerging Arts Prize (2015).
 Cross is a current resident of The Clothing Store Artist Studios, Carriageworks (Australia).
 He has completed residencies with the 4A Beijing Studio Program, 4A Centre for Contemporary Asian Art (Australia); and Canberra Contemporary Art Space (Australia).